 It isn't much of a secret that Michigan auto insurance can be a touchy subject to some.
-For most Michiganders, driving is a necessity to commute to work, running errands around town, running your children to school, and for the long awaited family vacation.
+For most Michiganders, driving is a necessity to commute to work, running errands around town, carting your children to school, and for the long awaited family vacation.
 That is why it is so important to make sure our drivers and passengers are properly protected.
-As Michigan's no-fault reform law (Michigan Senate Bill 1 and House Bill 4397) begins to take effect, Top O' Michigan continues to study the changes that will be required for insurance companies to implement in the coming year.
+As Michigan's no-fault reform law (Michigan Senate Bill 1 and House Bill 4397) begins to take effect, Top O' Michigan wants to keep you properly informed of the changes and how you can best protect yourself with these changes.

 Changes to Order of Priority (Currently in effect)